EKM96/odin-recipes/README.md

 # odin-recipes

-This project it is a basic recipe website with 3 recipes in it.
+This project is a basic recipe website with 3 traditional Mexican recipes.

+Skills used:
+- Command Line Interface (CLI)
+- VSCode
+- Git and Github
+- HTML
+    - HTML Boilerplate
+    - Working with text
+    - Lists
+    - Links and Images